howerj/cdb/readme.md

 The function 'cdb\_get\_error' can be used to query what error has occurred, if any.
-On an error a negative value is returned, the meaning of this value is deliberately not included in the header as the errors recorded and their meaning of their values may change.
+On an error a negative value is returned, the meaning of this value is deliberately not included in the header as the errors recorded and the meaning of their values may change.
 Use the source for the library to determine what error occurred.